wp-plugins/eshop/readme.txt

 * *added* 	extra CSS hooks to checkout confirmation page.
 * *added* 	action eshop_sold_product which is sent the post id of the product that was sold.
 * *added* 	Shipping by weight now allows you to choose between states/counties/province and countries per mode.
+* *added* 	missing strings for translations
+* *changed* 	removed _ from filenames and replaced with -, easier for developers.
+* *changed* 	Discount Codes are no longer case sensitive
+* *Note* 	after upgrading you may need tp refresh the page due to the change above.

 Version 6.0.2